U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs

-A tested model is provided with a problem statement, a reference answer, and a solution to evaluate.
-We treat this as a binary classification task, using the macro-averaged \textbf{F1-score as the primary metric} to minimize the effect of class imbalance.
-Additionally, we report Positive Predictive Value (PPV or Precision) and True Positive Rate (TPR or Recall) for the positive class as well as Negative Predictive Value (NPV) and True Negative Rate (TNR) for the negative class, offering a finer-grained performance evaluation.
-We also report all of the scores computed both across the entire set of samples and only across those with solutions produced by a specific model, separately for each of the author models.
+A tested model is provided with a problem statement, a reference answer, and a solution to evaluate and is expected to produce a correctness judgment to be compared against the golden verdict.
+We treat this as a binary classification task, using the \textbf{macro-averaged F1-score} as our primary metric.
+To offer a finer-grained evaluation, we also report Positive Predictive Value (PPV or Precision) and True Positive Rate (TPR or Recall) for the positive class, as well as Negative Predictive Value (NPV) and True Negative Rate (TNR) for the negative class.
+We report scores calculated both overall (all samples) and per originating model, separately for each of the four author models.